 It’s important to do some research so you are fully satisfied with the level of information that has been given to you.
 If this is not the case and you still feel like you’re left in the dark, you can always take time to think and come back to it after you’ve had the opportunity to go through and thoroughly understand all the information.

 When it comes to your financial advice we often find that people can be too trusting, whether you’re a first time investor or not.
 It is true that it’s in the advisor’s best interest to have you achieve high returns, yet historically some advisors worked on a fixed commission per plan sold.

 All of these tips are relevant to all types of investors.
 This is why we strongly recommend that any investor, first time or not take their time to ensure all of the above factors are addressed before making an investment.

 Here at EMCAS we’ve been helping our clients claim back what they are rightfully owed for over a decade.
-We’ve claimed back more than £300 million pounds and helped over 700,000 clients find out if they have been mis sold.
+We’ve claimed back more than £322 million pounds across all our products and helped over 700,000 clients find out if they have been mis sold.

 If you have already invested or are unsure about your situation, or think you might have been mis-sold, you can call us on 0800 0272484 or fill out a contact us form for a specialist to call you back.